ropensci/qualR/README.md

 `qualR` have the following functions:
-* `CetesbRetrieveParam`: Download a list of different parameter from one air quality station (AQS) from CETESB QUALAR System.
+* `cetesb_retrieve_param`: Download a list of different parameter from one air quality station (AQS) from CETESB QUALAR System.
-* `CetesbRetrievePol`: Download criteria pollutants from one AQS from CETESB QUALAR System.
+* `cetesb_retrieve_pol`: Download criteria pollutants from one AQS from CETESB QUALAR System.
-* `CetesbRetrieveMet`: Download meteorological parameters from one AQS from CETESB QUALAR System.
+* `cetesb_retrieve_met`: Download meteorological parameters from one AQS from CETESB QUALAR System.
-* `CetesbRetrieveMetPol`: Download meteorological parameters and criteria pollutants from one AQS from CETESB QUALAR System.
+* `cetesb_retrieve_met_pol`: Download meteorological parameters and criteria pollutants from one AQS from CETESB QUALAR System.
-* `MonitorArRetrieve`: Download a list of different parameters from MonitorAr - Rio program.
+* `monitor_ar_retrieve_param`: Download a list of different parameters from MonitorAr - Rio program.
-* `MonitorArRetrievePol`: Download criteria pollutants from one AQS from MonitorAr - Rio program.
+* `monitor_ar_retrieve_pol`: Download criteria pollutants from one AQS from MonitorAr - Rio program.
-* `MonitorArRetrieveMet`: Download meteorological parameters from one AQS from MonitorAr - Rio program.
+* `monitor_ar_retrieve_met`: Download meteorological parameters from one AQS from MonitorAr - Rio program.
-* `MonitorArRetrieveMetPol`: Download meteorological parameters and criteria pollutants from one AQS from MonitorAr - Rio Program.
+* `monitor_ar_retrieve_met_pol`: Download meteorological parameters and criteria pollutants from one AQS from MonitorAr - Rio Program.

 These functions return a data frame, with a `date` column in POSIXct, which allows you